Nonlinear relativistic corrections to cosmological distances, redshift and gravitational lensing magnification. I - Key results: Abstract

 \section{Abstract}

 The next generation of telescopes will usher in an era of precision cosmology, capable of determining the cosmological model to beyond the percent level.
 For this to be effective, the theoretical model must be understood to at least the same level of precision.
 A range of subtle relativistic effects remain to be explored theoretically, and offer the potential for probing general relativity in this new regime.
-We present the distance-redshift relation to second order in cosmological perturbation theory for an arbitrary dark energy model.
-This relation determines the magnification of sources at high precision, as well as nonlinear aspects of redshift space distortions.
+We present the distance-redshift relation to second order in cosmological perturbation theory for a general dark energy model.
+This relation determines the magnification of sources at high precision, as well as redshift space distortions in the mildly non-linear regime.
 We identify a range of new lensing effects, including: double-integrated and nonlinear integrated Sach-Wolfe contributions, transverse Doppler effects, lensing from the induced vector mode and gravitational wave backgrounds, in addition to lensing from the second-order potential.
 Modifications to Doppler lensing from redshift-space distortions are identified.
 Finally, we find a new double-coupling between the density fluctuations integrated along the line of sight, and gradients in the density fluctuations coupled to transverse velocities along the line of sight.
 These can be large and thus offer important new probes of gravitational lensing and general relativity.
+This paper accompanies \href{http://arxiv.org/abs/1402.1933}{Paper II}, where a comprehensive derivation is given.

 \paragraph{\bf\em Introduction}

 The main probe of cosmological models comes from the relation between the angular diameter or luminosity distance of a source and its redshift.
 At its most basic level this relation determines the parameters of the cosmological model, but when perturbations due to structure are included, a host of new physics effects is revealed.
 The most important of these is the magnification of sources from over-densities, which arises as an integrated effect along our past lightcone.
 Another important property is the distortion in redshift space due to the radial motion of sources relative to the Hubble flow, which leads to a `Doppler lensing' phenomenon which has recently been explored~\cite{Bonvin:2008ni,Bolejko:2012uj,Bacon:2014uja}.
 More subtle are the integrated Sachs-Wolfe (ISW) terms due to the evolution of the potential along the line of sight, and the pure SW effect which arises from the potential difference between source and observer.